 Is tomato the original forbidden fruit?

-Members of the nightshade family, tomatoes have been crossbred with mandrake, another nightshade, to create narcotic red fruits.
+Members of the nightshade family, (which also includes eggplant), tomatoes have been crossbred with mandrake, another nightshade, to create narcotic red fruits.
 Now that is an experiment worthy of elevating the succulent, sweet tomato to new aphrodisiac heights.

 It earned a place, as a matter of fact, on the brethren’s list of forbidden dishes, along with any other food that put into question the ability of lust-filled young members of the church to maintain self-control within the scarlet tomato’s presence.

 It is admittedly far-fetched that one glance at a soft, fresh-picked tomato still warm from the sun could overpower the devout with desire.
-However tomatoes do certainly bring something to the table in the game of gastronomic foreplay.
+However, tomatoes do certainly bring something to the table in the game of gastronomic foreplay.